-The April tax deadline is approaching.
-However, it’s not too late to dig up some extra savings on your taxes.
-Contributing to a traditional or Roth IRA for the 2020 tax year is an easy way to score an additional deduction or a credit, both of which can cut your tax bill or pump up your refund, while also increasing your retirement savings.
-If you’re thinking of opening IRA ahead of the filing deadline, here are a few things to keep in mind.
-For more help with retirement planning, consider working with a financial advisor.
+Just because Tax Day might be on the horizon doesn’t mean it’s too late to dig up some extra savings on your taxes.
+Contributing to a traditional IRA for the current tax year is an easy way to score an additional deduction or a credit, both of which can cut your tax bill or pump up your refund, while also increasing your retirement savings.
+If you’re thinking of opening an IRA ahead of the filing deadline, there are a few things to keep in mind.
+For more help with retirement planning, consider working with a local financial advisor.

 A traditional IRA is funded using pre-tax dollars.
 That means that once you start taking distributions, you’ll have to pay taxes on the money at your regular rate.
 The upside is that you can deduct the money you put in, which can reduce your taxable income for the year.
 Note that you can deduct your IRA contribution even if you’re not itemizing deductions.